Simpsons Baseball References

 Players train initially with medicine balls and other old-time equipment.

-Burns out of touch with the current day initially hopes to field a team of
+Burns out of touch with the current day initially hopes to field a team of players presumably from his youth, including:

 Now Mr. Burns had done it / the power plant had won it/ with Roger Clemens clucking all the while / Mike Scioscia's tragic illness made us smile /while Wade Boggs lay unconscious on the barroom tile/ We're talkin' softball / from Maine to San Diego / talkin' softball / Mattingly and Canseco / Ken Griffey's grotesquely swollen jaw / Steve Sax and his run-in with the law / we're talking Homer / Ozzie and the Straw